jdleesmiller/CarND-MPC-Project/README.md

 #### Polynomial Fitting and MPC Preprocessing

 I noticed that the fitted polynomial for the reference trajectory often changed suddenly when the simulator changed the set of reference waypoints that it sent in the telemetry packet.
 To compensate, the controller (in `reference_polynomial.cpp`), keeps track of the waypoints that it knows about, weights them based on how new or old they are, and then uses weighted least squares (rather than ordinary least squares) to fit the polynomial.
-When a waypoint is seen for the first time, it starts with a low weight that gradually increases; when a waypoint is no longer seen, its weights are decreased.
+When a waypoint is seen for the first time, it starts with a low weight that gradually increases; when a waypoint is no longer seen, its weights decrease until they hit zero, at which point the controller forgets about the waypoint.

-The modification to the polynomial fitting routine is based on [these notes](https://www.cs.ubc.ca/~rbridson/courses/542g-fall-2008/notes-oct6.pdf).
+The modification to the polynomial fitting routine to support weighted least squares is based on [these notes](https://www.cs.ubc.ca/~rbridson/courses/542g-fall-2008/notes-oct6.pdf).

 The only preprocessing on the state and actuators was to convert units to SI units as required and to reconcile different sign conventions, e.g. for the steering angle, `delta`, and the orientation of the car, `psi`.
 (And you could view the translation of the throttle into acceleration, which was described above, and the latency compensation, which is described below, as preprocessing steps.)